anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 style, the first letter of every word, except the first word, composing a name is capitalized.
 This convention was adopted to visually separate the namespace from the name, with an underscore between them.
-Extension authors are encouragned to  use camel casing for JSON names defined in extensions.
+Extension authors are encouraged to  use camel casing for JSON names defined in extensions.

 # Extension Implementer Considerations {#extension_implementer_considerations}